NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Methodology

 \subsection{Network Architecture}

-Figure~\ref{fig:method-net-arc} illustrates the architecture of our proposed method.
-The SDF MLP learns the geometry of the scene, while the Radiance MLP learns the radiance field of the scene at a coarse level, given the geometry features from SDF MLP and viewing directions.
-Further decompositions are applied to factorize the radiance into material and lighting factors, following the pre-integrated rendering principle.
+Fig.~\ref{fig:method-net-arc} illustrates the architecture of our proposed method.
+The SDF MLP learns the scene's geometry, while the Radiance MLP learns the radiance field of the scene at a coarse level, given the geometry features from SDF MLP and viewing directions.
+Following the pre-integrated rendering principle, further decompositions are applied to factor the radiance into material and lighting factors.

 \textbf{Geometry Module.} The SDF MLP takes 3D positions $\vx$ as input and produces the feature $\vec{f}(\vx)$ as output.
-The first channel of the output feature represents its SDF value $s(\vx)$ and its gradient $\nabla s(\vx)$ is calculated analytically.
+The first channel of the output feature represents its SDF value $s(\vx)$, and its gradient $\nabla s(\vx)$ is calculated analytically.
 Position encoding uses trainable multi-resolution grids that can be efficiently supported by hashtables~\cite{muller2022instant}.
 The feature is learned through an MLP.

-\textbf{Radiance Module.} To initiate the training of the scene's geometry, we begin by determining the view-dependent color for each point through the use of MLP.
+\textbf{Radiance Module.} To initiate the training of the scene's geometry, we begin by determining the view-dependent color for each point using MLP.
 The radiance MLP takes into account the viewing direction ($\vv$), positional feature ($\vec{f}(\vx)$), and the surface's unit normal vector ($\nabla s(\vx) / ||\nabla s(\vx)||_2$) as input.
 The viewing direction is encoded using sphere harmonics up to the $4^{th}$ level.
 Finally, the output color $\vec{c}_{tex}$ is integrated using Eq.~\ref{eq:neus-render}

-\textbf{Material Module.} The material module decomposes view-dependent outgoing radiance as incident light modulated by outgoing radiance.
-The Material MLP takes SDF features $\vec{f}(\vx)$ as input and generates surface diffuse albedo $\vk_d \in [0,1]^3$, metallic $m \in [0,1]$ and roughness $r \in [0,1]$.
-In accordance with Munkberg et al.~\cite{munkberg2022extracting}, Material MLP additionally produces an occlusion term $o \in [0,1]$ that takes into account the lack of indirect illumination and shadowing by modulating the computed outgoing radiance by $1-o$.
-We refer to all specular and occlusion properties of a material as $\vk_s=\left\{o,r,m\right\}$.
+\textbf{Material Module.} The material module decomposes view-dependent outgoing radiance as incident light modulated by surface material.
+The Material MLP, \emph{i.e.} $Mat(\vec{f})$ , takes SDF features $\vec{f}(\vx)$ as input and generates surface diffuse albedo $\vk_d \in [0,1]^3$, metallic $m \in [0,1]$ and roughness $r \in [0,1]$.
+Following Munkberg et al.~\cite{munkberg2022extracting}, Material MLP additionally produces a general occlusion term $o \in [0,1]$ that takes into account the effect of indirect illumination and shadowing by modulating the computed outgoing radiance by $1-o$.
+Notice the occlusion term can be refined and distilled from the learned representations in the indirect illumination distillation process detailed in Sec.~\ref{sec:indirect_illum}.
+We refer to a material's specular and occlusion properties as $\vk_s=\left\{o,r,m\right\}$.
 Both $\vk_d$ and $\vk_s$ are learned through MLP layers and activated by the sigmoid function to limit their value range to $[0,1]$.